 Parbin-ata Carolyn Briggs AM - Senior Boon Wurrung Elder and Traditional Owner, Boon Wurrung Foundation

-On Sunday 26 January, the City of Port Phillip supported an Australia Day event that brought the whole community together to commemorate and celebrate the rich diverse culture of the First People of this land.
+The annual We-Akon Dilinja mourning reflection is a Reconciliation partnership between the Boon Wurrung Land and Sea Council and The City of Port Phillip.
+This event brings the whole community together to commemorate and celebrate the rich diverse culture of the First People of this land.

 The ceremony recognised the journey and experience of the Yaluk-ut Weelam clan of the Boon Wurrung people and language group.
 The service was held at Alfred Square, St Kilda, from 6 am; taking place as the sun was rising.

-This ceremony was part of the City of Port Phillip’s 2020 Australia Day celebrations and was in collaboration with the Boonwurrung Land and Sea Council.
+This ceremony was part of the City of Port Phillip’s 2020 Australia Day celebrations and was delivered in collaboration with the Boonwurrung Land and Sea Council.
+The event was repeated in 2021.

 Council's statement of commitment